The History of Biblical Translation

 John J. Gallagher

-Dr John Gallagher is a biblical scholar with research interests in the history, reception, and exegesis of the biblical text in Late Antiquity and the Middle Ages.
+Dr. John J. Gallagher is a biblical scholar with research interests in the history, reception, adaptation, and exegesis of biblical and apocryphal texts in Late Antiquity and the Middle Ages.
 His teaching is interdisciplinary and spans Divinity, History, Literature, and Linguistics.
-John has held teaching and research positions at the University of St Andrews, University College Dublin, and the University of Oxford, and has co-taught a several courses for the Orthodox Academy of Crete.
-John has a particular interest in the history of the Bible in translation.
-John’s forthcoming edition, The Old English Bible, Volume I: The Old English Heptateuch, makes the earliest English translation of the Old Testament available in an easily accessible reader’s edition for the first time.
-John Gallagher is an External Member of the Sheffield Centre for Interdisciplinary Biblical Studies and a Member of the Society of Antiquaries of Ireland, the Oxford Medieval Commentary Network, the Oxford Psalms Network, and External Scientific Collaborator for the Orthodox Academy of Crete.
-John is also the Assistant Editor of the Fontes Anglo-Saxonici database, the largest and most complete source database for Latin and vernacular literature from early medieval England.
-John is currently working on multilingual New Testament manuscripts from across the first millennium in the Latin West.
-John regularly writes and reviews for journals across Late Antique and Medieval theology, literature, and language.
+John has held teaching and research positions at the University of St Andrews, University College Dublin, and the University of Oxford, and has taught several courses for Medievalists.net and the Orthodox Academy of Crete.
+His interests centre on the biblical canon, textual formation, and how biblical and apocryphal texts evolve in the course of their cultural and textual transmission.
+His recent edition of the Old English Heptateuch and his forthcoming edition of the Gothic Bible explore these matters in detail.
+He is affiliated with the University of St Andrews and the Orthodox Academy of Crete, and is a Fellow of the Society of Antiquaries of Scotland, a Member of the Royal Society of Antiquaries of Ireland, and an Associate Fellow of the Royal Historical Society.
+Additionally, he is the Assistant Editor of the Fontes Anglo-Saxonici database – the largest and most complete source database for Latin and vernacular literature from early medieval England, which includes the Apocrypha.

 What Dr. Gallagher's Students Say